KrakenIsHere/The-Vineheart-Realm/content/0. World/5. Story/1. The Wound/The Wounded/Wounded Priestesses.md

 # Sacred Priestesses
-At the heart of each continent's ritual stands a Godwound Priestess - women chosen from birth and trained to become living repositories of ancient knowledge.
+At the heart of each continent's [[Wound Containment|ritual]] stands a Godwound Priestess - women chosen from birth and trained to become living repositories of ancient knowledge.
 These priestesses are both guides and catalysts, their very beings attuned to [[The Godwound]].

 ## The Priestesses
 ### The Memberian Priestess